bognikol/aflonstack/README.md

 App.run(new HelloWorld());
 ```

-View Tutorial and Documentation for more deatils.
+View Tutorial for more deatils.

 ## Motivation